 Meta tags must be unique to your website and cannot be changed once created.
-The good news is that you can add them to your WordPress theme and use a free plugin to make the job easy.
+The good news is that you can add them to your WordPress theme and use a free plugin to simplify the job.

 Keywords are crucial, and while you can use them in any part of your site, you will want to ensure that the keyword appears at least twice on your homepage.
 Once your pages are set up, you must add relevant images and links.
-Look at your competitors if you are still determining what you can and can’t include on your homepage.
-They may have a page with a large amount of content or a picture of their products.
+Look at your competitors if you still determine what you can and can't include on your homepage.
+They may have a page with a lot of content or a picture of their products.
 These things may work better than your pages, so mimic these ideas.

 Once you have optimised your website, it is time to start promoting it.
 You can promote your website through social media, forums, blogs, websites, or email.

 Social media can be a potent tool for generating sales and new customers.
 Take advantage of the various social media platforms to increase your visibility and reach out to potential customers.
-Make sure you post consistently and not just make a quick mention once or twice a week.
+Ensure you post consistently and not just make a quick mention once or twice a week.

 Another way to grow your audience is to get listed on various forums and groups.
-It is a good idea to post information about your business, but don’t be spammy.
+Posting information about your business is a good idea, but don't be spammy.
 Find a balance that makes sense for you.